aalm/stlinkswim/README.md

 - add target voltage sense
 - USB DFU version compatible with STLINK bootloader
 - vague plans to integrate STM8 with black magic probe, if I find the time ..
+- finish cleaning up the addition of usb2uart-serial bridge